vlkv/chocofly/docs/layout.md

 ![Fig. 4.
 Backspace and Delete](/docs/images/chocofly_backspace_delete.png)

-Again, the placement of Backspace/Delete keys are not random.
+Again, the placement of Backspace/Delete keys is not random.
 The intuition is the following:
 - The LOWER+`j` key moves text cursor _to the left_.
 Backspace erases symbol _to the left_ of the cursor.
 So, it is very intuitive to have Backspace on the LOWER+`h` key which is right on the left from LOWER+`j` key!
 - In most text editors, Delete is symmetric to the Backspace, because it erases symbols _to the right_ of the cursor.
 So, it would be rather intuitive to place Delete on the LOWER+`g` - symmetrically to the Backspace but on the left half of the keyboard.
 Another symmetric placement for Delete could